Semilore317/TradingEngineServer/README.md

 # output -> {"securityId":1,"bid":null,"ask":10000,"spread":null,"bids":[],"asks":[{"price":10000,"quantity":100}]}
 ```

+## Market Simulator
+A background service seeds and drives synthetic order flow through the same `OrderGateway` the REST API uses
+, so the book and trade tape stay live with no manual input.
+Each intrument gets its own loop; a random fair value plus
+a Poisson arrival process for order timing, mixing resting liquidity, cancels and crossing orders.

+The flow source sits behind an interface:  `IMarketDataSource`, since I'm going to add a historical replay source later
+without modifying the host, [LOBSTER](https://lobsterdata.com/home) looks appealing...

+---

 As of Now, i placed a lock on the `OrderGateway` such that it guards every engine call.
 Username is caller-supplied for now; proper auth and concurrency model are still TODO.